-Software failures in their mobile application can cost their reputation and also push their application down in a search order.
+Software failures in their mobile application can cost their reputation and also push their application down in search order.
 It is very important to remember that only those 5-star ratings will keep the application in front of hundreds of millions of downloaders.

 Well, that is just the part of the story.
 Many mobile application developers face economic pressure as they can’t afford (manual testing) resources and there is an imminent need to reduce overall costs.
 This blog will focus on this theme and scratches the surface in explaining why the test automation actually saves you money, time and resources – when implemented and adopted efficiently.

 Background to Automated Software Testing with Mobile Application